 - A hike to mesmerizing Köl-Suu alpine lake

-- Osh – especially if you’re traveling to/from Uzbekistan
+- Osh – especially if you’re travelling to/from Uzbekistan

 Best time to visit Kyrgyzstan: May to September